Posted on October 17, 2016 by

 Some of these embryos will have the chance to be born through being implanted in the mother’s womb.
 But, other embryos will be frozen.
 Sometimes a family decides they have completed building their family, and there are still some remaining embryos left in frozen storage for an indefinite amount of time.

 Did you know that these embryos are often available for adoption?
 Embryos are LIFE WITH POTENTIAL – not potential life!

 As of 2011, there were more than 600,000 embryos accounted for in a frozen state.
 Fast forward to today, this number is now estimated at one million.
 While we don’t judge or promote IVF, we do find it to be very important to help these little boys and girls have a chance to be born through embryo adoption!

-Kim Laube Director of Pregnancy Counseling and Adoption at Lutheran Family Service speaks on this issue.
-Click here to listen to Kim’s great informative interview with World Lutheran News Digest as she explores embryo adoption in depth with host Kip Allen.
+Kim Laube Director of Life Ministries at Lutheran Family Service speaks on the topic of embryo adoption in-depth.
+Click here to listen and learn more about embryo adoption in Kim’s informative interview with World Lutheran News Digest as she explores embryo adoption in depth with host Kip Allen.